davidpham87/ethz_missing_data/notes/introduction.md

 The mi data package provide imputed continuous data, with decimals (e.g. 102.3435), whereas the set of observed data is clearly the integers.

+## MI

+MI has problem of convergence when using correlated data example with grades and grades_complete.

 # Bibliography